Graph-transformers-GCN-GAT/GCN-GAT-PharmaHGT/README.md

 # Harnessing Graph Learning for Surfactant Chemistry: PharmHGT, GCN, and GAT in LogCMC Prediction

 Welcome to this repository!
-It encompasses code, test dataset and resources for graph neural network-based machine learning approaches to predict the logarithm of Critical Micelle Concentration (LogCMC) in surfactant chemistry.
+It encompasses code, dataset and resources for graph neural network-based machine learning approaches to predict the logarithm of Critical Micelle Concentration (LogCMC) in surfactant chemistry.

 ## Directory Structure